qdrant/docs/qdrant/v0.11.0.x/distributed_deployment.md

 Keep in mind that a collection must contain at least one active replica of a shard.

+### Error handling

+Replicas can be in different state:

+- Active: healthy and ready to serve traffic
+- Dead: unhealthy and not ready to serve traffic
+- Partial: currently under resynchronization before activation

+A replica is marked as dead if it does not respond to internal healthchecks or if it fails to serve traffic.

+A dead replica will not receive traffic from other peers and might require a manual intervention if it does not recover automatically.

+This mechanism ensures data consistency and availability if a subset of the replicas fail during an update operation.

 ### Consistency guarantees

 During the normal state of operation, it is possible to search and modify data from any peers in the cluster.